NIGERIA

 context

-In North West Nigeria, attacks on education and children continue as organised criminal groups, known locally as “bandits”, conduct large-scale raids on isolated communities to abduct men, women, and children for ransom.
+Ongoing violent conflict in Nigeria, particularly in the North East, has led to widespread insecurity.
+Throughout this decades-long conflict, armed groups have targeted educational institutions, forcing schools to close and families to flee their homes.
+Organised criminal groups, known locally as “bandits”, conduct large-scale raids on isolated communities to abduct men, women, and children for ransom.

 what we are doing